-- Once all committee members have reviewed and approved the proposal, the student will submit the proposal to the EdD Office for review from an outside reader who does an editing review for APA, grammar, and mechanics.
+- The student will submit their proposal to the Doctoral Office.
+Once the Doctoral Office receives committee approval, the proposal will be sent for review to an outside reader who does an editing review for APA, grammar, and mechanics.
 The outside reader will also perform a reference check, as well as some other technical formatting guidelines. - Feedback from the outside reader is sent to the Committee Chair, who shares with the student.
-Any revisions do not need to be re-submitted to the EdD Office.
-The outside reader will re-read the first three chapters during the final reading. - Students should refer to the Current EdD Student webpage for current proposal templates and formatting guides.
+Any revisions do not need to be re-submitted to the Doctoral Office.
+The outside reader will re-read the first three chapters during the final reading. - Students should refer to the Current Ed.D.
+Student webpage for current proposal templates and formatting guides.
 Students are also highly encouraged to review dissertations published on ProQuest Open Access.